Author's Note: We'll call this ten and a half in the Don't Blink series. Set after That Smile That Has Me Sold.

 It isn't exactly an encouraging response, so Teresa decides to focus on business, and her business entails keeping the alcohol flowing and the customers happy and coming back for more.
-"Our sangrias can be served with white, red, or rose wine," she looks the blonde over, thinking her dry personality deserves a complementary flavor, "You seem like a red wine girl."
+"Our Sangrias can be served with white, red, or rose wine," she recites, looking the blonde over and deciding that her dry personality deserves a complementary flavor.
+"You seem like a red wine girl."

-She mixes the fruit blend and Bacardi in the mornings, keeping it refrigerated behind the bar, and making more as needed.
-She's proud of the fact that they use real fruits in their drinks, and that they have one hell of a wine selection.
-This isn't just a place to grab a quick beer, although they have a few on tap, if you like a little Sweet Action or some Blue Moon.
-New York City thrives on diversity and variety, and getting drunk is no exception.
+She always mixes the fruit blend and Bacardi in the mornings, keeping it refrigerated behind the bar and making more as needed.
+She's proud of the fact that they use real fruits in their drinks and that they have one hell of a wine selection.
+This isn't just a place to grab a quick beer, although they have a few on tap if you like a little Sweet Action or some Blue Moon.
+New York City thrives on diversity and variety and getting drunk is no exception.

 She reaches for a goblet and quickly wipes it out, setting it aside before she opens the refrigerator and ducks down to grab what she's after.
-She feels a prickle on the back of her neck as she works; it's not a new sensation.
+She feels a prickle on the back of her neck as she works—it's not a new sensation.
 She's gotten used to being watched by men and women who like to pretend she won't notice them looking when her back is turned.
-They forget how many mirrors are positioned around the bar, and how many other reflective surfaces betray their gazes following her every movement, but Teresa doesn't really need to see their eyes anymore to know that they're watching.
-The blonde is hard to get a read on, though, so she does glance up at the nearby mirror, and she grins a little when her 'perv' detector proves, once again, to be accurate; even though the blonde isn't actually leering.
-Truthfully, she looks like she's studying a piece of art that she doesn't quite understand, but is trying to figure out anyway.
+They forget how many mirrors are positioned around the bar and how many other reflective surfaces betray their gazes following her every movement, but Teresa doesn't really need to see their eyes anymore to know that they're watching.
+The blonde is hard to get a read on though, so she does glance up at the nearby mirror and grins a little when her 'perv' detector proves once again to be accurate, even though the blonde isn't actually leering.
+Truthfully, she looks like she's studying a piece of art that she doesn't quite understand but is trying to figure out anyway.

-Teresa shakes off the odd notion, and turns her full attention back to preparing the blonde's drink, adding in the white wine with a little extra ice, and garnishing the glass with a mint leaf and a single, perfect strawberry.
-She's an artist, after all, and presentation is paramount.
-Strolling back to the end of the bar, she places the glass in front of the blonde with a smile, "One sangria with white wine."
+Teresa shakes off the odd notion and turns her full attention back to preparing the blonde's drink, adding in the white wine with a little extra ice and garnishing the glass with a mint leaf and a single, perfect strawberry.
+She's an artist after all, and presentation is paramount.
+Strolling back to the end of the bar, she places the glass in front of the blonde with a smile.

 "Well, what's the verdict?"
 Teresa asks amiably when it becomes clear that the blonde is content to just silently sit and stare at her.